 \section{Conclusion}

-In this work, we investigate both numerically and analytically the adiabaticity in the nonreciprocal Landau-Zener model with a nonlinear self-interaction.
-In this model, the hopping nonreciprocity can lead to non-Hermiticity, which is distinct from the $\mathcal{PT}$-system whose non-Hermiticity is induced by a complex onsite potential.
-In the adiabatic limit of parameter sweeping, a quantum state is found to still follow the eigenstate solution until it encounters the EPs, which can dramatically alter the tunneling process leading to the breakdown of adiabaticity.
+In this work, we numerically and analytically investigate adiabaticity in the nonreciprocal Landau-Zener model with a nonlinear self-interaction.
+In this model, hopping nonreciprocity can lead to non-Hermiticity, which is distinct from the $\mathcal{PT}$ system for which non-Hermiticity is induced by a complex onsite potential.
+For the first time, we derive the Lagrangian and classical Josephson Hamiltonian of the nonreciprocal non-Hermitian system.
+In the adiabatic limit of parameter sweeping, a quantum state is found to still follow the eigenstate solution until it encounters the EPs that dramatically alter the tunneling process, leading to the breakdown of adiabaticity.
 The EPs can be formed and changed by both nonreciprocity and nonlinearity parameters.
-The competition between nonreciprocity and nonlinearity yields rich pictures of adiabatic quantum evolutions.
-However, in the strong nonreciprocity regime, the nonlinear interaction effect is completely suppressed, the nonzero adiabatic tunneling probabilities have been deduced analytically in an explicit form and found to be independent on nonlinear interactions.
+The competition between nonreciprocity and nonlinearity yields a rich variety of adiabatic quantum evolutions.

 An explicit phase diagram of adiabaticity for a large range of nonreciprocity and nonlinearity parameters is obtained.
-Our work provides a non-Hermitian extension of the celebrated Landau-Zener tunneling model, achieves insight into the adiabatic evolutions of the non-Hermitian system, and might stimulate further explorations of the non-Hermitian topological properties in both theory and experiment.
+The main results are summarized in Table \ref{tab:tab1}.
+Our work provides a non-Hermitian extension of the celebrated LZT model, achieves insight into the adiabatic evolution of the non-Hermitian system, and may stimulate further explorations of the non-Hermitian topological properties both theoretically and experimentally.